astoreyai/ai_scientist/tutorials/08_grant_proposals/README.md

 **Reviewer Thinking**: "Is this just another CBT trial, or does it advance the field?"

-**✓ Checkpoint**: Innovation section shows your approach pushes boundaries.
+**Checkpoint**: Innovation section shows your approach pushes boundaries.

 ---